WeslyOrtega/MazeGenerationAndPathfinding/README.md

 ### A_Star
 A* pathfinding algorithm.<br />
-Works by stepping through the maze and moving through the path with the least cost.
-The cost of a path is determined by how far away it moves from the entrance, and how close to the exit it gets.<br />
+This algorithm works by stepping through the maze and moving through the path with the least cost.
+The cost of a path is determined by how far away the path moves from the entrance, and how close to the exit the path gets.<br />

 ![A_Star](/Assets/A_StarPathfindingExample.png)

 #### Color Key
-  `orange`: nodes in line to be evaluated.
+  `orange`: cells in line to be evaluated.
 The one with the lowest cost is picked to be evaluated next<br />
   `cyan`:   nodes that have been evaluated<br />
   `blue`:   shortest path from the entrance to the exit<br />